cheap-glitch/vue-cli-plugin-fontawesome/README.md

 						// You can also use the kebab case version of the name 'spider-black-widow',

-						// You can even specifiy the name with spaces 'dumpster fire',
+						// You can even specify the name with spaces 'dumpster fire',
 					]
 				},